 - Domain included: Yes

-- Added extras: Hosted by an art-specific umbrella website with marketing and promotion
+- Added extras: Hosted by an art-specific umbrella website

 What to look for in a CMS or web builder for artists